-Coordinated Entry Participation: Will the program report 100% of vacancies and receive 100% of referrals from the CES, as documented by a signed MOU with the CoC (funding threshold)? $\Box$ Yes

-Applicant is aware that unresolved non-compliance with coordinated entry will result in a 50% ranking score reduction of the total points eligible for the following funding round.
+Coordinated Entry Participation: Will the program report 100% of vacancies and receive 100% of referrals from the CES, as documented by a signed MOU with the CoC (funding threshold)?
+Yes Applicant is aware that unresolved non-compliance with coordinated entry will result in a 50% ranking score reduction of the total points eligible for the following funding round.
 Housing First: Will the program commit to a Housing First model (funding threshold)?
-Yes of CH household admissions April 1, 2017 to March 31, 2018 of total household admissions April 1, 2017 to March 31, 2018 of CH household admissions January 15, 2016 to March 31, 2018 of total household admissions January 16, 2016 to March 31, 2018\\\\\
+Yes Permanent Supportive Housing Programs of CH household admissions April 1, 2017 to March 31, 2018 of total household admissions April 1, 2017 to March 31, 2018 of CH household admissions January 15, 2016 to March 31, 2018 of total household admissions January 16, 2016 to March 31, 2018 (the above will be verified through HMIS for all non-DV providers) All programs must provide HUD required documentation for an adult in the household to prove chronic homeless status of each CH household indicated that was not a CES referral.

-Permanent Supportive Housing Programs

-(the above will be verified through HMIS for all non-DV providers)

-\All programs must provide HUD required documentation for an adult in the household to prove chronic homeless status of each CH household indicated that was not a CES referral.
 All CES referrals can be verified by LICH.

-(Documented Length of Time Homeless in a place not meant for human habitation or emergency shelter + Disabling Condition that is expected to be long-term and indefinite, impair daily living and the household situation would improve with permanent housing)

-DV PROGRAMS ONLY (information on these criteria will be pulled from APR's for non-DV):

-HUD SPM Metric 4.1- Change in earned income for adult system stayers during the reporting period

-What % of adult stayers increased income from employment between entry and exit of this program's grant year? \\\\\%

-HUD SPM Metric 4.2- Change in non-employment cash income for adult system stayers during the reporting period

-What % of adult stayers increased their cash income from sources other than employment between entry and exit of this program's grant year? \\\\\%

-HUD SPM Metric 4.3- Change in total income for adult system stayers during the reporting period

-What % of stayers that increased total income between entry and exit of this program's grant year?
+(Documented Length of Time Homeless in a place not meant for human habitation or emergency shelter + Disabling Condition that is expected to be long-term and indefinite, impair daily living and the household situation would improve with permanent housing) DV PROGRAMS ONLY (information on these criteria will be pulled from APR's for non-DV): HUD SPM Metric 4.1- Change in earned income for adult system stayers during the reporting period What % of adult stayers increased income from employment between entry and exit of this program's grant year?% HUD SPM Metric 4.2- Change in non-employment cash income for adult system stayers during the reporting period What % of adult stayers increased their cash income from sources other than employment between entry and exit of this program's grant year?% HUD SPM Metric 4.3- Change in total income for adult system stayers during the reporting period What % of stayers that increased total income between entry and exit of this program's grant year?

-HUD SPM Metric 4.4- Change in earned income for adult system leavers

-What % of adult leavers increased income through employment between entry and exit of this program's grant year? \\\\\%

-HUD SPM Metric 4.5- Change in non-employment cash income for adult system leavers

-What % of adult leavers increased their cash income from sources other than employment between entry and exit of this program's grant year? \\\\\%

-HUD SPM Metric 4.6- Change in total income for adult system leavers

-What % of adult leavers increased total income between entry and exit of this program's grant year?

-Rapid Re-Housing Criteria

-1) Average Length of Time Homeless for Participants
+HUD SPM Me etric 4.4- Change in earned income for adult system leavers ult leavers increased income through employment between entry and exit of this program's HUD SPM Me etric 4.5- Change in non-employment cash income for adult system leavers What % of advand exit of this ult leavers increased their cash income from sources other than employment between entry s program's grant year?% HUD SPM Me etric 4.6- Change in total income for adult system leavers What % of add alt leavers increased total income between entry and exit of this program's grant year?
+Rapid Re-Housing Criteria 1) Average Leng th of Time Homeless for Participants MEASURED AS: average = Sum of number of days from program entry to move-in date for all households Total Number of Households 2) Exit hou seholds to permanent housing MEASURED AS: = Percentage total number of households exited to PH April 1 2017 to March 31 2018 100 total number of households that exited program April 1 2017-March 31 2018 100

+3) Limit returns to homelessness within a year of program exit